Inclusive $\bar{B}\to X_s \ell^+\ell^-$ at the LHC: theory predictions and new-physics reach: Phenomenological results

 \subsection{Standard Model predictions for LHCb}

 As outlined in the introduction, we calculate the SM predictions for inclusive $\bar B \to X_s \ell^+\ell^-$ without logarithmically enhanced electromagnetic corrections, to match the LHCb conditions.
 We give the branching ratio and $\mathcal{R}(q_0^2)$ in the high-$q^2$ region above $q_0^2 = 14.4$ and 15.0 GeV$^2$.
 In the low-$q^2$ region, from $1~{\rm GeV}^2 < q^2 < 6$ GeV$^2$, we present the branching ratio as well as the angular coefficients ${\cal H}_T, {\cal H}_L$ and ${\cal H}_A$ defined in Refs.~\cite{Huber:2015sra,Huber:2020vup}.
 These numbers (except for the $q^2>15$ GeV$^2$ observables) were already given in Table~5 of Ref.~\cite{Huber:2020vup}, albeit without uncertainties.
 In Table~\ref{tab:phenoresults}, we give these observables and those for $q^2>15$ GeV$^2$ for our updated input parameters and including uncertainties.
+The change of the HQE parameters alone amounts to a 17\% increase of $\mathcal{B}[>14.4]$, while $\mathcal{R}(14.4)$ changes at the same time by only $+1.6$\%~\footnote{Note that the number for $\mathcal{B}[>14.4]$ in Table~5 of~\cite{Huber:2020vup} still contains log-enhanced QED corrections in the $b\to u \ell \nu$ normalization channel, which have to be removed before the bare change in input parameters becomes accessible.}, which is expected from eq.~\eqref{eq:sym3}.
+In both cases we observe a slight decrease of the uncertainty.
 In the low-$q^2$ region, the dominant contributions to the uncertainties stem from the resolved contribution~\cite{Benzke:2017woq,Hurth:2017xzf,Benzke:2020htm} ($5\%$ of the total) and the renormalisation scale (around $3\%$).

 In the high-$q^2$ region, we also provide below the numbers for the integrated branching ratio for two different values of the lower $q^2$-cutoff and with individual uncertainties.
 The total uncertainty is obtained by combining the individual ones in quadrature.